Books That Promote Healthy Communities

 Resources From The

-The Parent Tool Kit provides child-appropriate examples and education about consent and other topics.
-Find tips for having important conversations with kids and teens and local resources for additional needs and concerns.
+The Online Tool Kit provides child-appropriate examples and educational content about consent, safe and unsafe touches, handling disclosures (sharing about abuse or harm), healthy relationships, and various related topics.
+Find tips for having important conversations with kids and teens as well as local resources for other needs and concerns.